Lothar Wallerstein: Career

 Wallerstein was operatic director and stage manager in Posen, Germany, from 1910-1914.
 With the outbreak of World War I, he returned to medicine, serving as a surgeon in the Austro-Hungarian army on both the Russian and Italian fronts.
 When the war ended, he was invited to Breslau, Germany, as chief stage director of the Breslau City Theater.
-From 1922-1924, he held the same position at Duisburg where a new theater with updated stage technology gave him more artistic flexibility with set designs.
+From 1922 to 1924, he held the same position at Duisburg where a new theater with updated stage technology gave him more artistic flexibility with set designs.

 1926 to 1940

 In 1926, The Vienna State Opera invited Wallerstein to stage Andre Chenier with Lotte Lehman and Traian Grozăvescu as principals.
 He was invited back to Vienna to stage their premier performance of Puccini’s Turandot with Mafalda Salvatini in the title role.

 From 1927 to 1930, Wallerstein taught opera classes at the Hoch Conversatory in Frankfurt, Germany—a school noted for such teachers as Clara Schumann and Engelbert Humperdinck.
 At the same time, he was appointed Oberregisseur at the Frankfurt Opera.
 There he met the impresario, Clemens Krauss, who conducted Wallerstein's 1927 production of Turandot in Frankfurt.